-How can I participate in ongoing monitoring of the Moderna vaccine?
+How can you participate in ongoing monitoring of the vaccine?

 The Canadian National Vaccine Safety Network (CANVAS) assesses ongoing vaccine safety when vaccine campaigns happen.

 This national organization monitors many vaccines, including seasonal flu vaccines.
 They monitor for very rare side effects that can only be detected when large numbers of people are given the vaccine.

 CANVAS is currently monitoring the safety of COVID-19 vaccines.
 CANVAS is looking for people who have and have not received a COVID-19 vaccine to participate.